 Shinsuke Ogawa - Born in 1935 in Sagamihara, Kanagawa, Japan.
 He began his film career in 1960 by making public-relations films, but soon left this lucrative career to devote himself to the production of independent documentaries.

 Marcel Ophuls - Academy Award-winning director of Hotel Terminus and The Sorrow and the Pity.
+He was a former actor as well as a professor at Princeton University.

 Franz Reichle - Born in 1949 in Wattwil/SG, Franz Reichle is one of Switzerland's leading contemporary documentary filmmakers.